Ori-Riaru/advent-of-code/README.md

 ### 2022

-Run the solution for day 1-16 by execute the following command replacing <yy> with the year and <dd> with the day number:
+Run the solution for day 1-16 by execute the following command replacing <dd> with the day number:

 ```bash
 $ cargo run 2022 <dd>